Adwait-Borate/CSV-Converter/README.md

 # Flashcard CSV Generator

-A web application that converts question and answer content into CSV files suitable for importing into flashcard applications like Anki.
+A web application that converts question and answer content into CSV files .

 ## 📝 Features